Tonkawa: History

+In 1601, the Tonkawa people lived in what is now northwestern Oklahoma.
+They were made up of related bands.
+Historically, they were nomadic people, who practiced some horticulture.

+The Tonkawa, long thought to have been prehistoric residents of Texas, are now thought to have migrated into the state in the late 17th century.
+Their arrival in Central Texas is believed to have been just before or during the early European contact period.

+18th century

-Scholars once thought the Tonkawa originated in Central Texas.
-Recent research, however, has shown that the tribe inhabited northwestern Oklahoma in 1601.
-By 1700, Apache and Wichita enemies had pushed the Tonkawa south to the Red River which forms the border between current-day Oklahoma and Texas.
+By 1700, Apache and Wichita people had pushed the Tonkawa south to the Red River, which forms the border between current-day Oklahoma and Texas.
 In the 16th century, the Tonkawa tribe probably had around 1,900 members.
-Their numbers diminishes to around 1,600 by the late 17th century due to fatalities from new infectious diseases and conflict with other tribes, most notably the Apache.
+Their numbers diminished to around 1,600 by the late 17th century due to fatalities from European diseases and conflict with other tribes, most notably the Apache.

 In the 1740s, some Tonkawa were involved with the Yojuanes and others as settlers in the San Gabriel Missions of Texas along the San Gabriel River.

-In 1758, the Tonkawa along with allied Bidais, Caddos, Wichitas, Comanches, and Yojuanes went to attack the Lipan Apache in the vicinity of Mission Santa Cruz de San Sabá, which they destroyed.
+In 1758, the Tonkawa, along with allied Bidais, Caddos, Wichitas, Comanches, and Yojuanes, went to attack the Lipan Apache in the vicinity of Mission Santa Cruz de San Sabá, which they destroyed.

 The tribe continued their southern migration into Texas and northern Mexico, where they allied with the Lipan Apache.

-In 1824, the Tonkawa entered into a treaty with Stephen F. Austin to protect Anglo-American immigrants against the Comanche.
-At the time, Austin was an agent recruiting immigrants to settle in the Mexican state of Coahuila y Texas.
-In 1840 at the Battle of Plum Creek and again in 1858 at the Battle of Little Robe Creek, the Tonkawa fought alongside the Texas Rangers against the Comanche.

-The Tonkawas often visited the capital city of Austin during the days of the Republic of Texas and during early statehood.